asbeguhl/WQinWI/README.md

 ## Step three is to adjust file path in each package (Part 1, 2 & 3) to the folder containing all packages
 ## Step four is to run the part you wish to replicate, outline of what each part contains is listed below

+- Water Quality in Marathon County
-- Part 1 Graphing WQ Data
+- Part I Graphing WQ Data and NMP Data
   - 2)	Marathon_WQ data
     - a.
 Extract data for just Phosphorus readings
     - b.
-Bin phosphorus readings every 2 years
+Bin phosphorus readings every 3 years
        - i.
-2009-2010
+2009-2012
        - ii.
-2011-2012
+2013-2015
        - iii.
-2013-2014
+2016-2018
        - iv.
-2015-2016
-       - v.
-2017-2018
-       - vi.
-2019-2020
+2019-2021
      - c.
-Generate geographic point data using cords?
+Generate geographic point data using cords
   - 3)	HUC10 Watershed Data
      - a.
 Clip HUC10 watershed shape file to municipal boundaries
   - 4)	FPP Data
      - a.
 Calculate the intersection of FPP types with HUC10 watersheds
        - i.
 No need to delineate between zone, AEA or both
        - ii.
-Identify the % of land HUC10 watersheds under nutrient management
+Identify the accumulated % of land HUC10 watersheds under nutrient management
   - 5)	Append FPP data/% of land under nutrient management to zonal stats table
     - a.
 Spatial Join & group by huc10
-  - 6)	Create a dual yaxis linear graph
+  - 6)	Create linear graphs
     - a.
-Yaxis 1 = mean WQ reading in watershed
+Water quality changes over time by each HUC unit
     - b.
-Yaxis 2 = %of land under nutrient management
+NMP coverage changes over time by each HUC unit
     - c.
-Xaxis = binned time periods
-       - i.
-Should have data points for the following
-         - 1. 2010
-         - 2. 2012
-         - 3. 2014
-         - 4. 2016
-         - 5. 2018
-         - 6. 2020
-    - d.
-Replicate this graph for each HUC10
-      - i.
-21 graphs
+Relationship between water quality change and NMP coverage change in HUC unit CW18

 - Part II Crop Data Layer (Run PartII_CropDataLayer.ipynb to replicate results)
   - 1)	Import Crop Data Layer and Municipal Boundaries